Poker Rules

 Early position:

 Players in early position are the first to act in a betting round.
-These positions include the small blind, big blind, and the first few players to the left of the big blind.
+This includes the Small Blind, the Big Blind, Under the Gun (UTG), UTG+1, and UTG+2.
 Players in early position have the least amount of information about the other players' hands and should generally play tighter and more conservatively.

 Middle position: